viveris/LoCod-fpga/README.md

 ## Repository organization
 - `src/` : contains source code that describe the LoCod FPGA design.
 The top design architecture is described in the file [architecture.md](doc/architecture.md).
 Each component of the design have also a `tb/` directory to run a test, and a `doc/` directory that describe the component
 - `doc/` : contains documentation files of the global LoCoD FPGA design
 - `vivado/` : contains specific files and scripts to generate a Vivado project to implement the design on an Ultra96 V2 evaluation board.
-A readme in this directory present the steps to generate the bitstream
+A [README.md](vivado/README.md) in this directory present the steps to generate the bitstream

 <br>